 Using Databases (read more)(read less)

-Use the Articles & Databases tab to locate articles on a variety of topics.
-You can limit your search to a specific database, such as PsycInfo or Proquest Education Journals, by selecting the subject area or clicking on the first letter of the database name.
+You can also limit your search to a specific database, such as PsycInfo or Proquest Education Journals, by selecting Databases tab and choosing the subject area or searching by the database name.
 Your WPUNJ username and password will be required for access.
 A reference librarian will provide assistance in selecting and using any of these databases.
 For tips on searching databases, please see the Library Tutorials page.

 Course Reserves (read more)(read less)

 Reserves are materials set aside at a professor's request to supplement course texts.
 To locate reserve materials, select the Course Reserves tab and use the drop down menus to select your course and/or instructor.
 Print reserves are available at the MCCC Library circulation desk.
 Electronic reserves and streaming video are available online to all students enrolled in the course.

 Materials at the Cheng Library (read more)(read less)